jerseycheese/BootHillGM/Docs/UserStories.md

   - Verify that the game resumes with the correct character, location, and narrative context
   - Ensure that all relevant game state (inventory, quest progress, etc.) is correctly restored

+- [ ] As a player, I want to see three contextual action buttons suggested by the AI, alongside the free text input option, so that I have quick access to logical choices while maintaining freedom of action.
+  **Test Plan:**
+  - Verify that three contextual actions are displayed as buttons
+  - Ensure buttons update based on current game context
+  - Check that free text input remains available
+  - Verify suggested actions are not duplicated in the narrative text

+- [ ] As a player, I want the narrative to focus on describing the scene and events, without including suggested actions in the text itself, so that the narrative flow is cleaner and more immersive.
+  **Test Plan:**
+  - Verify that narrative text doesn't include explicit action suggestions
+  - Ensure narrative remains descriptive and engaging
+  - Check that suggested actions appear only as UI buttons
+  - Test that narrative and action buttons work together cohesively

+- [ ] As a player, I want to see my character's health displayed as "current/total" format, so that I can better understand my character's health status.
+  **Test Plan:**
+  - Verify health is displayed in "current/total" format
+  - Ensure health updates are reflected correctly in both numbers
+  - Check that the format remains consistent after taking damage or healing
+  - Test that the display handles edge cases (0 health, max health, etc.)

 ### Journal and Campaign Persistence

 - [x] As a player, I want to view my journal entries during a game session, so that I can keep track of important story events.